Dark-age 21cm, number counts and lensing power spectra

 - Accuracy not well quantified; also limited by ionization history and non-linear correction accuracy

-- Not tested with openmp or for compatibility with CosmoMC.
+- Not tested for compatibility with CosmoMC.

 - 2nd order lensing effect of 21cm not included (though easy modification)